The App Stack Reality Check

 Stress Recovery – Apps that help your nervous system reset after work.

 Most work-life balance fails because people pick from only one category.
 They meditate but don’t stop checking email.
 They track time but don’t block notifications.
-The magic happens when you use one app from each category.
+Work-life balance apps produce lasting results when you use one from each category as a coordinated system.
 This framework helps you think in systems instead of isolated tools.

-1. Siempo – Best for Boundary Enforcement at the Phone Level
+1. One Sec – Best for Boundary Enforcement at the Phone Level

 Best for: Remote workers and office workers whose biggest struggle is the compulsion to check work apps constantly.